Treatments and Services

 Who’s on the team?

 Dr. Michael McMullan is director of Mechanical Cardiac Support and Extracorporeal Life Support Services.
-He works closely with Dr. Yuk Law, medical director of our Cardiac Transplant /Heart Failure Service, and Dr. Jonathan Chen, chief of Pediatric Cardiovascular Surgery.
+He works closely with Dr. Yuk Law, medical director of our Cardiac Transplant /Heart Failure Service.
 Providers involved in the VAD program include:

 - Cardiac surgeons